vaishavs/Functional-Programming-C-/03_Std_HOFs/05_type_deduction.md

     decltype  ──────►   keeps    ──────►   the EXACT declared type, references and all
 ```

 Almost every surprise in this area reduces to one of the two rule sets being applied where the other was expected.
-The remainder of the tutorial works through the groups in turn, and §7 collects the failures that follow from confusing them.
+The remainder of the tutorial works through the groups in turn, and each group closes with the failures that follow from confusing them.

 ---